 Every app has its own rules, but there are some universally recognised tips for making yourself a five-star seller.
 For instance, try to reply to inquiries as promptly as you can.
 A quick response helps keep potential buyers from finding a similar item elsewhere, and can secure you a great review.
 Communicate when you’re planning to post and any delays, too—second hand buyers are generally an understanding bunch, so long as you keep them in the loop.

-Which apps are best for selling used clothes?
+Which online marketplaces and apps are best for selling used clothes?

-Whereas a lot of Depop’s audience are in their teens or early twenties, you’ll find more of a mix of ages on Vinted, which is a popular go-to for people after high street pieces.
-The option to swap clothes is a fun element—you might bag something you love in return for those you’re ready to wave goodbye to.
+- Vinted: Whereas a lot of Depop’s audience are in their teens or early twenties, you’ll find more of a mix of ages on Vinted, which is a popular go-to for people after high street pieces.
+The option to swap clothes is a fun element—you might bag something you love in return for something you’re ready to wave goodbye to.
 Another perk: there are no seller fees.

 - ASOS Marketplace: A good option if you’re looking to turn selling your old clothes online into a serious side hustle.
 With a monthly £20 subscription fee plus 20% commission on sales, it’s not suited for getting rid of the odd piece here or there.